StubyPinguOo/GLaDOS-Intention-Engine/system_prompt.md

 4. **The Weather Satellite:** Use the **File Editor** or **Studio Code Server** addon to paste the YAML from `config/weather_satellite.yaml` into your `configuration.yaml`.

-5. **Music Assistant Voice Script** should be installed following the instructions
+5. **Music Assistant Voice Script** should be installed by following the instructions included above.

 6.  **Customize:** The information below will show you how to tailor the GLaDOS Intention Engine to your homes needs! (that's the fun part)